MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 To acquire phone numbers for your Audio Conferencing bridges, follow these steps:

-1. **Audio Conferencing or Operator Connect Conferencing license.** Users that need Operator Connect Conferencing numbers to join the meetings that they organize need to have an Audio Conferencing Standard subscription license or an Operator Connect Conferencing license assigned to them.
+1. **Audio Conferencing Standard subscription or Operator Connect Conferencing license.** Users that need Operator Connect Conferencing numbers to join the meetings that they organize need to have an Audio Conferencing Standard subscription license or an Operator Connect Conferencing license assigned to them.
 For more information, see [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md).

 2. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
 For a list of operator websites, go to the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 You'll need to provide your tenant ID.
 If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id).
 Once your operator completes the order, they'll upload numbers to your tenant.
 You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.